nixworks/public/news/2010/02/7/README.md

 ##### President of Argentina
 ### [First Gentleman and former President Nstor Kirchner of Argentina undergoes emergency surgery to remove a blockage in his carotid artery. ](/news/2010/02/7/first-gentleman-and-former-president-nestor-kirchner-of-argentina-undergoes-emergency-surgery-to-remove-a-blockage-in-his-carotid-artery.md)
-_Context: Argentina, President of Argentina, carotid artery, Nstor Kirchner_
+_Context: Argentina, carotid artery, Nstor Kirchner, President of Argentina_

 ##### Nigeria
 ### [In Nigeria, the Governor of Anambra state, Peter Obi, is controversially re-elected. ](/news/2010/02/7/in-nigeria-the-governor-of-anambra-state-peter-obi-is-controversially-re-elected.md)
-_Context: Governor of Anambra state, Nigeria, Peter Obi_
+_Context: Peter Obi, Nigeria, Governor of Anambra state_

 ##### Middletown, Connecticut
 ### [The Kleen Energy Systems plant in Middletown, Connecticut, explodes, killing at least five people and injuring at least 14 others. ](/news/2010/02/7/the-kleen-energy-systems-plant-in-middletown-connecticut-explodes-killing-at-least-five-people-and-injuring-at-least-14-others.md)